Python-Test-Engineer/conf42-ai-agents/NOTES.md

 There are 3 areas concerning this.

-1. Autonomy - the LLM directs the flow of the app.
+1. Client side creation of endpoints (APIs) rather than server side prebuilt endpoints.
-2. Client side creation of endpoints (APIs) rather than server side prebuilt endpoints.
+2. Use of Natural/Human Language, in my case English to create the code.
-3. Use of Natural Language, in my case English to create the code.
+3. Autonomy - the LLM directs the flow of the app.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.
 This is a very simple example of a REST API.